-I'm a product manager in Boston and enjoy every minute of the tech and the start up scene we have.
+I'm a product manager in New York and enjoy every minute of the tech and the start up scene we have here.
 Attending and often hosting events, leading in depth discussions, and debating ideas are how I like to spend my time.
-My day job is helping companies take their ideas and turn them into valuable, useful products that users will love.
+My day job is helping companies take their ideas and turn them into valuable, useful products that users will love and solve real world problems.

 When I'm not knee deep in product strategy I'm a long distance runner, a diver, urban gardener and the owner of a 1975 VW Bus.
 Her name is Harriet and she's #fd943f.